 Immersive Learning has taken the L&D and HR world by storm.
 Even with the significant changes to how our world works, Immersive Learning remains a cornerstone of corporate learning today and a foundation for where things are headed.
-Founded in behavioral and cognitive science, Immersive Learning provides a memorable tool that accelerates employees’ proficiency in their roles.
+Founded in behavioral and cognitive science, the methodology provides a memorable tool that accelerates employees’ proficiency in their roles.

 With such impact, it’s important to understand what this emerging category of training is and why it works so well in an enterprise environment.